moubi/enform/docs/index.md

   }
 </Enform>
 ```
-Our validator function for the name field will be called everytime user is typing in the field.
-This will cause `props.errors.name` to be updated constantly and cleared once the value reaches `3` chars in length.
+The name field validator will be called everytime user is typing in the field.
+This will cause `props.errors.name` to be updated constantly and cleared (with `props.onChange`) once the value reaches at least `3` chars.

 #### Password validation
-Tipical example is a registration form with a `password` and `repeatPassword` fields which need to be validated.
-You can also play with the [full demo of the form](https://codesandbox.io/s/registration-form-with-enform-u6up9?fontsize=14&hidenavigation=1&theme=dark).
+Typical example is a signup form with `password` and `repeatPassword` fields.
+Find more details in this [full codesandbox demo](https://codesandbox.io/s/registration-form-with-enform-u6up9?fontsize=14&hidenavigation=1&theme=dark).

 ```jsx
 <Enform